 Seattle does not yet have a decent app / website to track what food trucks are nearby.
 This site would keep an index of the popular food truck locations, as well as each truck's schedule.
 It would also scan twitter and facebook to track last minute changes or cancellations.

-Do you need to find a conference room to hold a community meeting?
-How about teach a yoga class or a run a monthly D&D campaign?
 This would be an app and a website that allows the user to search community centers and other public spaces for available times and locations to hold their meetings/classes, and allows them to sign-up, reserve or pay for the space.
-Search criteria can be entered, such as number of people, price ...more »
+Search criteria can be entered, such as number of people, price... more »

 With Summer on the way it would be wonderful to have an application where you can reserve a picnic table or check for availability without being confined to the office hours of the Parks Department to make a reservation or check for availability

 More creative possibilities are also there: for example, how could we help users build relationships with farmers?

 Would pull Farmer's Market locations from https://data.seattle.gov/Community/My-Neighborhood-Map/82su-5fxf... more »